motionlife/videoslice/README.md

 ## Usage

-You can run the demo.ipynb in Google Colab or run the script below.
+You can run the seg.ipynb in Google Colab or run the script below.

 ```bash
 # train the model from scratch